sidhavratha/boo/README.md

 ## Usage:
-usage: boo [-c] [-d DIR] [-f FILE] [--get-ips platform component]
+usage: boo [-c] [-d DIR] [-f FILE] [--get-ips environment compute-class]
        [-h] [-l] [--quiet] [-r] [--retry] [-s] [-u]

  -c,--create                                  Create a new Assembly specified by
                                               -d or -f.
 If Assembly automatic
                                               naming is enabled, each invocation
                                               will create a new Assembly.

  -d,--config-dir <DIR>                        Use all configuration files in
                                               given directory, required if -f not
                                               used

  -f,--config-file <FILE>                      Use specified configuration file,
                                               required if -d not used

-    --get-ips <platform> <component>   Get IPs of deployed nodes specified by -d or -f
+    --get-ips <environment> <compute-class>   Get IPs of deployed nodes specified by -d or -f

  -h,--help                                    show help.

  -l,--list                                    List all YAML files specified by -d
                                               or -f

     --quiet                                   Silence the textual output.

  -r,--remove                                  Remove all deployed configurations
                                               specified by -d or -f

     --retry                                   Retry deployments of configurations
                                               specified by -d or -f

  -s,--status                                  Get status of deployments specified
                                               by -d or -f

  -u,--update                                  Update configurations specified by
                                               -d or -f.

 The tool is managed by BFD team.